jiseop-byeon/leetcode-solutions/README.md

 # leetcode-solutions
-Now embarking on solving leetcode problems from scratch
+Now starting to solve LeetCode problems from scratch.